weilemann/weilemann/README.md

 My name is Yuri Weilemann and I am a FullStack Developer within about 4 years experience.
 Also I have a degree in Mechanical Engineering.

-I am currently working on some personal projects and helping in a online Pokemon game as a LUA Scripter.
-I am also currently dedicating my studies to C#, React.JS, React.Native and TypeScript.
+I am currently working at a company in Rio de Janeiro, Brazil, and also on some personal projects.
+Also, I am a volunteer scripter in an online Pokemon game.
+I am currently dedicating my studies to C#, React.JS, React.Native and TypeScript.

 ## Languages & Technologies